syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/stackingbar100.png)

-## Area Charts
+## Area charts

-### Area Chart
+### Area chart

 Area chart fills the quantitative data over a period of time.
-It is mainly used to compare the quantity plotted over two or more series.
+It is mainly used to compare the quantity that is plotted over two or more series.

-The following code snippet shows how to select an area chart.
+The following code snippet shows how to select an area chart:

 {% tabs %}